rems-project/cn-pKVM-buddy-allocator-case-study/README.md

 CN type system: the buddy allocator of the pKVM hypervisor for Android.

-The original files in the version we verified can be found in the [android-kvm repositories](https://android-kvm.googlesource.com/linux/+/39111fc40453747f8213cf9ef4337448d3c6197d/arch/arm64/kvm/hyp/nvhe/page_alloc.c).
+The original files from the version we verified can be found in the [android-kvm repositories](https://android-kvm.googlesource.com/linux/+/39111fc40453747f8213cf9ef4337448d3c6197d/arch/arm64/kvm/hyp/nvhe/page_alloc.c).

 Each file has a comment recording the original source code location in the Linux source tree, retaining the original license/copyright headers.
 Comments in the files point out where the code has been modified (minor edits and additions).

+The files are licensed under the GPL-2.0 license, except where a file's copyright header states otherwise.
 The directory contains the license file `GPL-2.0` and the note `Linux-syscall-note`.